System-Integration/si-exam/readme.md

 Mohammed Umar Ulhaq

 ## 1️⃣Business Scenario 📈
 We are making a computer💻 store.
-With this a customer will be able to select a computer💻 and purchase it 💲

 ## 2️⃣Architecture 🔧
 We have many different parts of the system: